Geoff LeBon (left) and Nathan Buck (right) retrieve and document water samples from the CTD.

 NOAA Vents Program, Pacific Marine Environmental Laboratory

-Chemistry of Plume Waters
+Chemistry of plume waters

 Champagne vent at NW Eifuku volcano, where bubbles of liquid CO2 escape from the white chimneys and surrounding seafloor.

-Champagne vent at NW Eifuku volcano, where bubbles of liquid CO2 escape from the white chimneys and surrounding seafloor.
+Champagne vent at NW Eifuku volcano, where bubbles of liquid CO2 escape from the white chimneys and surrounding sea floor.
 The chimneys are ~20 cm (8 in) across and ~50 cm (20 in) high, venting fluids at 103ºC (217ºF).
 Click image for larger view and image credit.

 Scanning Electron Microscope (SEM) image and elemental map of an alunite crystal found in the hydrothermal plume above NW Rota-1 volcano.

 The chemistry that we observe in the vented fluids and plumes is indicative of the types of hydrothermal activity taking place beneath the sea floor.
-Our past exploration of the Mariana Arc submarine volcanoes demonstrates that the chemical makeup of hydrothermal fluids on this arc exhibits more diversity than seen along most of the worlds mid ocean ridge system.
+Our past exploration of the Mariana arc submarine volcanoes demonstrates that the chemical makeup of hydrothermal fluids on this arc exhibits more diversity than seen along most of the world's mid-ocean ridge system.

-One exciting example of the novel chemistry that we have observed is that found at NW Rota-1.
+One exciting example of the novel chemistry that we have observed is found at NW Rota-1.
 At this volcano, the chemistry is dominated by sulfuric acid.
 This acid formed when volcanic gasses reacted with seawater to form sulfuric acid.
 The sulfuric acid rapidly dissolves volcanic rock.
-This results in fluid chemistries unlike those seen at mid ocean ridges.
+This results in fluid chemistries unlike those seen at mid-ocean ridges.
 This is evident in the plume chemistry.
 This chemistry is similar to that from volcanoes thought to produce mineral ores rich in gold.
 Further evidence for this is the presence of a mineral in the plume called alunite.
 It appears that this volcano has the right chemical makeup to produce commercially important ore deposits.